open-telemetry/opentelemetry-collector-contrib/extension/opampextension/README.md

   registry, ok := ext.(opampextension.CustomCapabilityRegistry)
   if !ok {
-    return fmt.Errorf("extension %q is not an custom message registry", opampExtensionID) }
+    return fmt.Errorf("extension %q is not a custom message registry", opampExtensionID) }

   // You can now use registry.Register to register a custom capability